 Location: 96 Pitt St, Redfern, NSW 2016 Ph: 0478 705 704

 The aim here is create authentic dishes with straightforward flavours and clean presentation.
 They believe in simplicity and not over-complicating a combination of delicious flavours.
+A perfect example is their stunning ‘Coquilles a la St Jacques’ ($30) – Roasted Scallops with Mushroom and a lush Gruyere Bechamel.

-Bistro St Jacques is committed to offering sustainably sourced produce such as their grass-fed beef cuts, as well as promoting sustainable wines.
+Bistro St Jacques is committed to offering sustainably sourced produce such as their Grass-Fed Beef cuts, as well as promoting sustainable Wines.

 They offer an extensive menu that includes a selection of entrees, mains, sides, cheeses and desserts.
 You’ll notice that their menu changes frequently as they align their menu to what’s seasonally available.